BucherMunicipal/data_logging/README.md

 * Logging only starts after the serial number is found, therefore, since the cycle time of the CAN message that sends the serial number is 3 seconds, it might take up to 3 seconds to start logging when logging for the first time the serial number is set.

 * With the current setting, the log file duration must be less than or equal to **50 minutes**.
-To increase this lentgh, the syslogic's hard shutdown interval must be increased so the log files have enough time to me reformatted before the device is powered off.
+To increase this length, the syslogic's hard shutdown interval must be increased so the log files have enough time to me reformatted before the device is powered off.

 * To automatically stop or start logging while the ```logging``` service is running, set the ```loggig_mode``` in the config file to 0 or 1, respectively, instead of stopping and starting the service.